 If you don't like any of them, there is no charge to you.

 We part company as friends and you can search for another designer with a creative style that better fits your expectations.

 Step 2: If you like one or all of the concepts and you feel I am able to capture the look you want, then we agree on a direction and style for the logo, and I get to work creating a logo design that is not only effective, but is also one that you and your customers will like.

 This is just a small sampling that illustrates my wide range of styles and approaches to logo design.

-I've been a write for S&DG magazine since 2007 as the Monument Sign Technical Advisor (they are now called Graphics Pro Magazine) and I have published a book on how to conduct a proper sign survey.
-Give me a shout, I'll send you the info on how to get one for your company.
+Additionally, I've been a writer for S&DG magazine since 2007 as the Monument Sign Technical Advisor (they are now called Graphics Pro Magazine) and I have published a book called "The Pre-Sale Sign Survey Guide" on how to conduct a proper sign survey.
+Give me a shout, I'll send you the info on how to get a couple or more for your company and crew.

 Today I live and work in the incredibly amazing and beautiful mountains of Colorado, at the base of Storm Mountain, just east of the town known as Estes Park, which borders Rocky Mountain National Park.